chippyash/Math-Type-Calculator/README.md

 The current library covers arithmetic operations using PHP native math support.
 Future versions will add support for the popular math extensions (gmp, bcmath etc).

-Support for complex number arithmetic is currently limited to using complex operands only.
-Support for other types allows mixing of operand types.

 If you want more, either suggest it, or better still, fork it and provide a pull request.

 ## How